University of Ottawa Faculty of Law: Common law section

-In the Common Law Section, applicants are expected to have completed a three- to four-year undergraduate degree.
+In the Common Law Section, applicants are expected to have completed at least three years of undergraduate studies.
 Acceptance to the common law program is highly competitive.
 Successful applicants generally have an A− (3.70) undergraduate grade point average and a competitive LSAT score.
 The program also requires a personal statement and two reference letters, and claims to use a holistic admissions approach, taking into account a variety of factors including work experience, prior education, and other exceptional circumstances.

 According to the Faculty of Law LSAC page, the English-language common law program received 2637 applications in 2019, of which 320 were admitted; an admission rate of 12%.
 The French-language common law program, including the Programme de droit canadien, received 185 applications in 2019, of which 80 were admitted.

 Civil law section

 In the Civil Law Section, which teaches the legal tradition practised in Quebec, applicants need only have obtained a Diploma of Collegial Studies (DEC) before applying.
 The Civil Law Section's requirements are generally considered to be less stringent than those of the Common Law Section, since applicants are normally assessed only based on the previous post-secondary grades they received in college or university.
 Nevertheless, a minimum A− (80%) average is now required for admission from university; students applying directly from CEGEP, however, face stricter requirements.